Stellantis weighs closing production line at Italy's Melfi plant - union

 Elsewhere in Italy, Turin’s Mirafiori has two lines, while all of Stellantis’ other sites in the country have one.

-Unions will meet with Stellantis’ ‘enlarged Europe’ region top executives on April 15 in Turin to discuss the outlook for the group’s production sites in Italy.
+Unions will meet with Stellantis’ “enlarged Europe” region top executives on April 15 in Turin to discuss the outlook for its production sites in Italy.

-Additional reporting by Gilles Guillaume in Paris.
-Editing by Alexander Smith and Mark Potter
+Additional reporting by Gilles Guillaume in Paris, Editing by Alexander Smith, Mark Potter and Angus MacSwan

 Our Standards: The Thomson Reuters Trust Principles.